-Below is a guide that discusses each type of nootropics and smart drugs, their different categorizations according to the effects, and the group to which they belong.
+Below is a guide that discusses types of nootropics and smart drugs, their different categorizations according to the effects, and the group to which they belong.
 We also want to provide you with a complex library of 85 researched nootropics.
 All in one place.

 Alternance and variety are the default mode of the whole human experience.
 Whether we know it or not, almost everyone uses different types of nootropics and smart drugs to improve memory, focus, energy, and mood.

 The caffeine, green tea, fish oil, vitamin B, choline, creatine, carnitine, guarana, ginseng, ginkgo, minerals like magnesium or zinc – there is a myriad of natural nootropic substances that can benefit cognition.